oren/oren.github.io/workshops/how-to-apologize/README.md

 How to apologize and repair a relationship?

+> "the purpose of mistakes is to help us to see ourselves."

 This is a 30 minutes self-guided workshop.
 Email [orengolan@gmail.com](mailto:orengolan@gmail.com?Subject=Sharing%20feedback%20on%20the%20Apology%20Workshop&Body=Thank%20you%20❤️) if you find this useful or if you want to share your thoughts.

 ## The process